nomemory/andreinc-site/_posts/2021-03-07-cars-and-police-a-spring-boot-application-streaming-using-kafka-and-ksqldb.md

 Our Front-End needs to have a "state" where it keeps all the car positions at every given moment.

-For the sake of simplicity we will keep a global variable, `var cars = new Map()` of type [`Map`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Map), where we keep both the personal cars and the police cars that are coming from the server.
+For the sake of simplicity, we will keep a global variable, `var cars = new Map()` of type [`Map`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Map), where we keep both the personal cars and the police cars that are coming from the server.

 Each time an event (coming from the back-end) is received we update the specified car from our `Map`: